 To achieve the above, audit firms should carefully assign engagement partners and other professionals to ensure and improve the quality of group audit.

-Additionally, in the case where the overseas component auditors are arranged in a multi-layered and complex structure, especially when involving an overseas component auditor outside the group auditor's network, audit firms should develop frameworks to provide instructions and support in relation to the group engagement team's instructions to and supervision of the overseas component auditors, evaluation of reports prepared by the overseas component auditors, and understanding of the audited company's management control over new affiliate companies added through acquisition, etc.
+In the case where the foreign component auditors are arranged in a multi-layered and complex structure, especially when involving an foreign component auditor outside the group auditor's network, audit firms should develop frameworks to provide instructions and support in relation to the group engagement team's instructions to and supervision of the foreign component auditors, evaluation of reports prepared by the foreign component auditors, and understanding of the audited company's management control over new affiliate companies added through acquisition, etc.